Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Come on, Ross.

-It's not like people are watching a lot of shows in the live.
+It's not like people are watching a lot of shows at the moment.

 You want to scream that in court?